check-spelling-sandbox/materialize/doc/developer/design/20230528_managed_clusters.md

 For unmanaged clusters, `CREATE CLUSTER`'s behavior remains unchanged.

-**Note:** Managed clusters can not be used to host sources and sinks, or can be used as linked clusters.
+**Note:** Managed clusters cannot be used to host sources and sinks, or can be used as linked clusters.

 ### `ALTER CLUSTER`